 For example, HubSpot's customer base would be anyone who has purchased or used one of our free or premium tools.

-Now that you can identify your customer base and installed base, you're probably wondering how to build, grow, and retain one.
+Now that I have highlighted various customer types and explained the difference between your customer base and installed base, you're probably wondering how to build, grow, and retain one.
 Let’s find out.

 How to Build a Customer Base